Celo (CELO) Price Hits $0.67

 About Celo

-Celo launched on September 15th, 2017.
+Celo’s genesis date was September 15th, 2017.
 Celo’s total supply is 1,000,000,000 coins and its circulating supply is 494,976,084 coins.
+Celo’s official website is celo.org.
+Celo’s official Twitter account is @celoorg and its Facebook page is accessible here.
+Celo’s official message board is forum.celo.org.
 The Reddit community for Celo is https://reddit.com/r/celohq and the currency’s Github account can be viewed here.
-Celo’s official Twitter account is @celoorg and its Facebook page is accessible here.
-The official website for Celo is celo.org.
-The official message board for Celo is forum.celo.org.

 Celo’s mission is to build a financial system that creates the conditions for prosperity for everyone.